dspinellis/pothen-filler/README.md

 * Login to the application.
 * Open the browser's JavaScript console.
 * Paste the provided JavaScript functions.
+* Proceed according to the required tasks, as detailed below.
+* Edit the entered records providing additional data and correcting existing ones as required.

 ### Complete existing investment products
 * Import the data provided by the banks.